xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ): Single<GhListResponse<User>>
 ```

 This service is pretty similar to the majority of the paged services that I've seen, so the big question here is how we could integrate this service in a repository using the new Paging Component.
 Furthermore, the question could be how we could convert the `Single<GhListResponse<User>>` response in a `Listing<User>` structure.

-The first question that we should do to solve this problem is, do we want to have a database source to cache the data?
+The first question that we should do to solve this problem is: do we want to have a database source to cache the data?
 That's a complicated question, the answer could be that if we want to search entities by a key, maybe a database cache couldn't be the best option.
 The response could change a lot in a short period of time and maybe the user doesn't use to do the same search multiple times.
 However, saving data in a database source sometimes could have some advantages.
 For example, you can provide offline support, make less usage of the server, "hide" network problems, do a better manage of the data and be able to share entities easier.

 Personally, I prefer using the second one, but I know that depending your problem or your use case both options could be valid.
 In this post we will see that both strategies could be implemented using **[Xlpaging](https://github.com/xmartlabs/xlpaging)**.

 # XLPaging
 [XLPaging](https://github.com/xmartlabs/xlpaging) is an **Android Kotlin library** which provides two main features for people who work with paginated services, where the paginated strategy of that services are based on an incremental page number.
 Those features are:
 - Provide a `Listing` structure based on a Retrofit & RxJava service.
 - Provide a `Listing` structure with cache support using Retrofit and RxJava for the service layer and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
 In the examples we will use [Room](https://developer.android.com/topic/libraries/architecture/room) to provide the `DataSource` but you could use any other `DataSource`.

 In this post we'll see how we can integrate the first functionality.
 The second one will be explained in the next post.

 ## XLPaging Network support
 The library defines two structures to handle the network requests.
 The `PageFetcher` is used to fetch each page from the service, whereas the `PagingHandler` will be used to handle the paging state.

 ```kotlin
 interface PageFetcher<T> {